-The direct costs (billed by Concordia) are $31,450 for 2013-14.
-Indirect costs (not billed by Concordia) include books, travel, and personal expenses.
-Together these costs total $34,850 which represents the estimated annual "Cost of Attendance" for a typical, full-time (12-18 credit hours per semester) undergraduate student.
+The estimated direct costs (billed by Concordia) are $39,100 for 2017-18.
+In addition to the direct costs, an estimated amount of $3,420 is calculated for indirect costs (not billed by Concordia) such as books, travel, and personal expenses.
+Together these costs total $42,520 which represents the estimated annual "Cost of Attendance" for a typical, full-time (12-18 credit hours per semester) undergraduate student.
 Your loan eligibility is determined by subtracting your scholarships and grants from the Cost of Attendance amount.
-Concordia packages Federal Direct Subsidized and Unsubsidized loans to help meet direct costs.
-Any remaining balance owed to Concordia can be met with personal payments or an arranged payment plan.
-Other loan options remain available (www.cune.edu/loantypes) however we encourage you to not take out more in loans than is necessary without exploring all other financing options first.
+Please do not take out more in loans than you need without exploring all other financing options first.

 There are certain circumstances that may impact the timing of when your aid will be disbursed into your student account.
 Please see below the possible reasons why your aid may disburse after the tuition payment deadline (which is the first Monday after classes begin):

 - Loan disbursements will not be credited to a student's account until the following has occurred:

 - Other fund sources, such as outside scholarships, may not have been received yet by Concordia.

 - IMPORTANT: All aid will not pay in if a final, official college transcript(s) or a final, official high school transcript is missing.
 It is essential that we have received all final, official college and high school transcripts by the tuition payment deadline to avoid financial probation and a late fee of $300 being assessed to your student account as well as a student accounts hold, which prevents future registration, receiving transcripts, or receiving a diploma.